 History of Shore Regional High School

-The idea of a shore-area high school was discussed as early as 1955.
-In the following years, Monmouth Beach agreed to join with three other local towns (West Long Branch, Oceanport, and Sea Bright) to form the public Shore Regional High School district.
+The concept of a shore-area high school was discussed as early as 1955.
+In the following years, four local towns — Monmouth Beach, West Long Branch, Oceanport, and Sea Bright — would agree to form the public Shore Regional High School district.

 Local school leaders from the four sending districts helped devise the new SRHS curriculum and school layout.
 In addition to Hoppenstedt, Principal Frank Bannon from Monmouth Beach, Principal Helen Sawyer from Sea Bright, and Principal John Dorne from Oceanport formed an Educational Advisory Committee in 1960.